 Quick Reference

-• Large bits (over 2″): Variable speed required—start slow, increase gradually
+- Large bits (over 2″): Variable speed required — start slow and increase gradually until the cut sounds right

-Most fixed-speed routers run at 22,000+ RPM—fine for small bits but too fast for anything over 1.5″.
-If you regularly use large profile bits, raised panel bits, or any bit over 2″, you have two options:
+Most fixed-speed routers run at 22,000 RPM or higher — the right speed for small bits but too fast for anything over 1.5 inches in diameter.
+If you regularly use large profile bits, raised panel bits, or any bit over 2 inches, you have two practical options:

 Recommended Router Speed Controller